energysistem/manuals/42510-Energy-TDT-SD3/en/05-presentacion_general.md

 *Recomendaciones acerca de las baterías.*
 *	Keep the batteries out of the reach of children.
 *	Do not try to recharge empty batteries.
-Do not expose them to fire, disassemble or short circuit them.
+Do not expose to fire, disassemble or short circuit them.
 *	Change the batteries once a year for security reasons.
 *	Change both batteries at the same time.
 Do not mix battery types.
 *	Remove the batteries if you won't be using the remote control for an extended period.